yoelbassin/Unix-Shell-C/README.md

 project will involve using the UNIX fork(), exec(), wait(), dup2(), and pipe() system calls and can be completed on any Linux, UNIX, or macOS system.

+The shell uses the `GNU Readline` library, so for compiling the program use `gcc shell.c -o shell -lreadline`, and `./shell` for running it.
+If the computer doesn't have the library installed, use `sudo apt-get install libreadline-dev` to install it.